williamwhitacre/scaffold/README.md

 The remainder of `README.md` is relevant because is has a (probably typo ridden) explanation of some of the rationale.
 It is not however complete or reviewed thoroughly for correctness at the time of this writing (6 Mar 2016).
 Significant work will be put in to updating the package overall.

-Again, [Example 1 - Boilerplate](https://github.com/williamwhitacre/scaffold/blob/master/examples/Scaffold-Boilerplate.elm) and [Example 2 - Dynamic Counter](https://github.com/williamwhitacre/scaffold/blob/master/examples/Scaffold-DynamicCounter.elm) are *definitely* the best place to play with some working code at the moment.
-I will update this again immediately following completion of *Example 3*.
+Again, [Example 1 - Boilerplate](https://github.com/williamwhitacre/scaffold/blob/master/examples/Scaffold-Boilerplate.elm), [Example 2 - Dynamic Counter](https://github.com/williamwhitacre/scaffold/blob/master/examples/Scaffold-DynamicCounter.elm), and [Example 3 - Resources](https://github.com/williamwhitacre/scaffold/blob/master/examples/Scaffold-Resources.elm) are *definitely* the best place to play with some working code at the moment.

 # What's available?